 As I stated above, Microsoft was excluded from one of the most significant SRI funds because of the way it operates its business–not because they’re dumping toxic chemicals into the water.
 On the flipside, the iShares MSCI KLD 400 Social ETF has companies like ConocoPhillips, Occidental Petroleum, McDonalds (which has been accused of unfair labor practices), and Aramark (same thing) listed in their holdings.
 Those stocks, it can be argued, go against traditional SRI guidelines.

 So as you can see, what is considered socially responsible is getting murkier as these types of funds grow in popularity.

 If you’re trying to be a socially responsible investor, you should be going out of your way to buy funds that meet that criteria.

 The simplest way of doing that is with a robo advisor, which will manage and invest your money for you based upon your own individual risk tolerance.
-Some of my favorite robo advisors have socially responsible investing tracks, including Personal Capital, which focuses on ESG (Environmental, Social and Governance) metrics, and Betterment, which also offers SRI alternatives for large cap U.S. stocks and emerging market stocks.
-For as little as $50 you can get started with Swell Investing, a robo advisor focused purely on SRI.
+Some of my favorite robo advisors have socially responsible investing tracks, including Empower, which focuses on ESG (Environmental, Social and Governance) metrics, and Betterment, which also offers SRI alternatives for large cap U.S. stocks and emerging market stocks.

 If you’re more the DIY type, below are five fund options that fit the SRI bill.
 Usually, they measure their performance against a socially responsible investment index, such as the MSCI KLD 400 Social Index.
 However, since the S&P 500 Index is the most common benchmark used to measure an investment’s performance, I decided to show their recent five-year annualized performances against it instead.